HemantShankar/Track-Work/README.md

 # To-do list

-This project is for people like me, who forgets the works that they have to do.
-This website keeps the track of the work and you can come anytime to see the list of works that you need to complete.
-You can update the task accooding to your requirement, you can anytime delete or add the task to the list.
+This project is for people like me, who forget the work and to whom it was assigned.
+This website keeps the track of the work and you can come anytime to see the list of works that are assigned.
+You can update the task according to your requirement, you can anytime delete or add the task to the list.
 You can find the website on https://trackmywork.netlify.app/

 # Frameworks